rclone/rclone/vfs/vfs.md

 the data that has been downloaded present in them.

-This mode should support all normal file system operations and is otherwise identical to !--vfs-cache-mode! writes.
+This mode should support all normal file system operations and is otherwise identical to `--vfs-cache-mode` writes.

-When reading a file rclone will read !--buffer-size! plus !--vfs-read-ahead! bytes ahead.
-The !--buffer-size! is buffered in memory whereas the !--vfs-read-ahead! is buffered on disk.
+When reading a file rclone will read `--buffer-size` plus `--vfs-read-ahead` bytes ahead.
+The `--buffer-size` is buffered in memory whereas the `--vfs-read-ahead` is buffered on disk.

-When using this mode it is recommended that !--buffer-size! is not set too large and !--vfs-read-ahead! is set large if required.
+When using this mode it is recommended that `--buffer-size` is not set too large and `--vfs-read-ahead` is set large if required.

 **IMPORTANT** not all file systems support sparse files.
 In particular FAT/exFAT do not.
 Rclone will perform very badly if the cache